 In any type of vaginal birth, both at home and in hospital.
 Many midwives are trained in these techniques and parents are sent the information during pregnancy so that they can start practising the postures and become familiar with them.

 These techniques can be adapted to facilitate the anatomy of labour, even with an epidural and therefore restricted movement.
-For example the side lying position.

 Just as learning about the physiology of childbirth can be beneficial regardless of the type of birth you have, learning about the biomechanics of childbirth can also make a difference.
 Because knowing how your body works and how your baby works with you gives you the strength, confidence and mindset to prepare for the birth of your baby.